microsoft/ai-freezer-monitor/anomaly-detection-training/README.md

 ### VS Code installation

-You can use VS Code to view and run the Jupyter notebook with the code in it.
-The notebook uses interactive Python which will walk you through the steps of the training the model.
-If you don't have VS Code installed use the link below to download and install it.
+You can use VS Code to view and run the Jupyter notebook that contains the anomaly detection training code.
+The notebook uses interactive Python, which walks you through the steps of the training the model.
+Use the link below to download and install VS Code.

 [VS Code](https://code.visualstudio.com/)